InfernoDigital/RoboHands-UnityXR/README.md

 Step 1.
 Download the unity package from here - https://drive.google.com/drive/folders/1FjYzbB1yKYo6sWYWB7VclbF7_oXv62s1?usp=sharing

 Step 2.
-Go to this link - https://www.youtube.com/watch?v=KHWuTBmT1oI - and watch the video until the part where valem makes changes to the hand presence prefabs on the VR player rig.
+Go to this link - https://www.youtube.com/watch?v=KHWuTBmT1oI - Watch until 7:15 and follow Valem's steps to set up the XR Rig.
+At 7:15, when he imports his hand presence package, import my package instead!

 MAKE SURE you install the XR Interaction Toolkit and the XR Legacy Input Helpers packages before continuing (Input Helpers should be included in the toolkit)

-Step 3.
-When you get to that part, instead of editing the prefabs, delete them.

 Step 4.
-Then go into the Prefabs folder of this package and drop the Left and Right_Hand_Presence prefabs I created onto the VR rig in the spots for each hand.
+Then go into the Prefabs folder of this package (RoboHand Package > Prefabs) and drop the Left and Right_Hand_Presence prefabs I created onto the VR rig in the spots for each hand.
-The Hand_Presence prefabs are already set up to work with the new animators and script!

 Step 5.
 Put on your headset and grab a controller!
 If you're on Oculus, you should have a total of 8 hand poses available: